jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (5) A union that is prevented from raising a multi-employer pay equity claim by subsection (4) may raise 2 separate claims in respect of the work, as follows:
   (a) the union may raise a claim with the employer or employers who are already parties to a union-raised pay equity claim (in which case section 13M applies); and
   (b) the union may raise a separate claim with the employer or employers who are not already parties to a union-raised pay equity claim (in which case section 13N(3)﻿(b) applies).
-(6) An employee who is covered by a pay equity claim settlement may not raise a pay equity claim in respect of the work to which the settlement relates (unless the Authority or court determines otherwise in accordance with section 13ZY(5)).
+(6) Despite subsection (1), a pay equity claim may not be raised within 10 years after the date of a pay equity claim settlement if the claim would relate to any or all of the employees covered by the settlement and the work to which the settlement relates, unless the Authority or the court determines, under section 13ZY(1)﻿(b), that the claim may be raised.
 (7) Subsection (6)—
   (a) does not apply to a pay equity claim settlement that has been cancelled by the Authority under section 13ZJ(1)﻿(b):
   (b) overrides subsection (1).

-### 13F Meaning of arguable
+### 13F Meaning of has merit
-(1) A pay equity claim is arguable if—
+(1) A pay equity claim has merit if—
-  (a) the claim relates to work that is or was predominantly performed by female employees; and (b) it is arguable that the work is currently undervalued or has historically been undervalued.
+  (a) the claim relates to work that is predominantly performed by female employees; and (b) there are reasonable grounds to believe that the work—
-(2) For the purposes of this Act, work is or was predominantly performed by female employees if it is work that is currently, or that was historically, performed by a workforce of which approximately 60% or more members are female.
-(3) In deciding whether it is arguable that work is currently undervalued or has historically been undervalued, consideration may be given to any relevant factor, including the following:
+    (i) has been historically undervalued for 1 or more of the reasons set out in subsection (2); and (ii) continues to be subject to systemic sex-based undervaluation, taking into account all relevant matters (including the reasons set out in subsection (3)).
+(2) The reasons for historical undervaluation of work referred to in subsection (1)﻿(b)﻿(i) are as follows:
   (a) the origins and history of the work, including the manner in which wages have been set:
   (b) any social, cultural, or historical factors:
   (c) characterisation of the work as women’s work:
-  (d) that the nature of the work requires an employee to use skills or qualities that have been—
+  (d) the nature of the work requires an employee to use skills or qualities that have been—
     (i) generally associated with women; and
-    (ii) regarded as not requiring monetary compensation:
+    (ii) regarded as not requiring monetary compensation.
-  (e) any sex-based systemic undervaluation of the work as a result of any of the following factors:
+(3) The reasons for continued systemic sex-based undervaluation of work referred to in subsection (1)﻿(b)﻿(ii) are— (a) features of the relevant labour market, industry, sector, or occupation, including the following:
-    (i) a dominant source of funding across the relevant market, industry, sector, or occupation:
+    (i) a dominant source of funding across the relevant labour market, industry, sector, or occupation:
-    (ii) a lack of effective bargaining in the relevant market, industry, sector, or occupation:
+    (ii) a lack of effective bargaining in the relevant labour market, industry, sector, or occupation:
+    (iii) the market share of the employer as an employer in the relevant labour market:
+    (iv) a lack of competition from other employers seeking to employ persons in the relevant labour market:
+    (v) a lack of power on the part of employees to influence the relevant labour market:
-    (iii) occupational segregation or occupational segmentation in respect of the work:
+    (vi) occupational segregation or segmentation in relation to the work:
-    (iv) the failure by the parties to properly assess or consider the remuneration that should have been paid to properly account for the nature of the work, the levels of responsibility associated with the work, the conditions under which the work is performed, and the degree of effort required to perform the work:
+    (vii) any other features that are prescribed in regulations; and (b) failure by the parties to a pay equity claim to properly assess or consider the remuneration that should be paid to properly account for—
+    (i) the nature of the work; and
+    (ii) the levels of responsibility associated with the work; and (iii) the conditions under which the work is performed; and (iv) the degree of effort required to perform the work.
-    (v) any other feature of the relevant market, industry, sector, or occupation.
+(4) In subsection (3)﻿(a), relevant labour market means that part of the whole labour market that comprises all workers who, as a matter of fact and commercial common sense, are substitutable because the work they perform involves—
+  (a) the same or substantially similar skills and responsibilities; and (b) experience under the same or substantially similar conditions; and (c) the same or substantially similar degrees of effort.

 ### 13G Requirements relating to all pay equity claims
 Every pay equity claim must—